Contact Us

 Liz Schacht, LCSW

-Role at SHARE: Liz joined the SHARE team in August 2021 and serves as a counselor at the center.
-Her focus is on providing direct services to members of the Yale community, including on-call response via SHARE’s 24/7 hotline, facilitation for student support groups, individual supportive counseling, and short-term trauma-focused therapy for experiences of sexual misconduct.
+Role at SHARE: Liz joined the SHARE team in August 2021 and serves as a clinician at the center.
+Her focus is on providing direct services to members of the Yale community, including crisis response via SHARE’s 24/7 on-call service, facilitation for student support groups, advocacy, individual supportive counseling and short-term trauma-focused therapy for experiences of sexual misconduct.
+Liz represents SHARE at monthly HOPE Family Justice partner agency meetings, where she helps to maintain the center’s connection to our New Haven community-based partners.

-Background: Liz is a Licensed Clinical Social Worker (LCSW) since 2014.
-She received her Bachelor’s Degree in Psychology with a minor in criminal justice and holds a Master of Science in Social Work Degree from University of Connecticut School of Social Work in Hartford, CT.
-Prior to her work at SHARE, Liz worked as a faculty advisor in the colligate sector; Liz also provided assessment and case management to youth that experienced child abuse and neglect for six years.
+Background: Liz is a Licensed Clinical Social Worker (LCSW).
+She received her Bachelor’s Degree in Psychology with a minor in Criminal Justice and holds a Master of Science in Social Work Degree from University of Connecticut School of Social Work in Hartford, CT.
+Prior to her work at SHARE, Liz worked as a faculty advisor in the collegiate sector.
+Liz also provided assessment and case management to youth that experienced child abuse and neglect for six years.

 A native of Peru, she is bi-lingual in Spanish.